blogsed/deploy/README.md

 Deploys the [BLOGS website](http://blogs.org.uk) to GitHub Pages.

-Fetches data from external services like Facebook, then pushes to master on [blogsed/blogs.org.uk](https://github.com/blogsed/blogs.org.uk).
+Fetches data from external services like Facebook, then pushes to gh-pages on [blogsed/blogs.org.uk](https://github.com/blogsed/blogs.org.uk).

 The data is updated every hour, and when a webhook is triggered.